 No student shall hinder, obstruct, or prevent any search authorized by this procedure.

-Whenever circumstances allow, any search or seizure authorized in this procedure shall be conducted in the presence of at least one adult witness, and a written record of the time, date, and results shall be made by the administrator.
+Any search or seizure authorized in this procedure shall be conducted in the presence of at least one adult witness as described in Policy 3370.
+A written record of the time, date, and results shall be made by the administrator.
 A copy shall be forwarded to the Executive Director as soon as possible.

 In any instance where an item or substance is found which would appear to be in violation of the law, the circumstance shall be reported promptly to the appropriate law enforcement agency.

-In any situation where the administrator is in doubt as to the propriety of proceeding with any search or seizure, the administrator is authorized to report to and comply with the directions of any public law enforcement agency.
+In any situation where the administrator is in doubt as to the propriety of proceeding with any search or seizure, the administrator is authorized to report the situation to the appropriate law enforcement agent.
+The administrator is not to become the agent of any public law enforcement agent.

 Procedure History: